 3. Reputation

 Creating a culture of food safety starts now and continues daily.
 For information to help your training, Gordon Food Service provides the Food Safety Awareness page on Gordon Experience.
-This page includes links to sign up for ServSafe courses for managers or employees (in-person and online), forms, logs and checklists, webinars, podcasts and a link to our food safety training topics.
+Also, click here to learn more about Trust20 and how they can play a role in helping you create a culture of food safety in your operation.